 At his party, Bangor City Councilor Joe Baldacci presented Harold with a plaque celebrating his contributions to the community while grandson Hank Langill assisted.
 John Sprague also presented Harold with a Bragg Family Genealogical Report.
 It is interesting to note that his dad, Robert Allan Bragg is memorialized on the double window at the back of Grace Church.

 Harold and his former wife Trudy were long time church members who did a great deal of volunteering.
 At EMMC, While Trudy was running the information desk, Harold was greeting and helping patients.
 Even after his wife’s passing, Harold continued to volunteer there at the hospital in his early nineties logging a total of 10,718 hours.
-Harold was also a U.S. Army Vet of WWII.
+There is a good chance no one else who lived that long has ever volunteered as much of their free time!
+It could have made national news but of course it did not.
+Harold was also a U.S. Army Vet of WWII and was a humble guy who did not seek the limelight.
+For us, it was a pleasure to have known him.
+He is over in Mt.
+Hope among other war veterans and distinguished Bangor citizens.

 Harold M. Bragg